Jelisaveta Dobrinovic: Personal life

 Jelisaveta married Pera Dobrinović, a Serbian actor and director at the Serbian National Theatre.

 Death

-At the General Assembly of the Society for the Serbian National Theater on 5 November 1897, a decision was made on Jelisaveta's retirement.
+At the General Assembly of the Society for the Serbian National Theatre on 5 November 1897, a decision was made on Jelisaveta's retirement.
 However, the Board of Directors could not implement that decision due to her sudden death.

 Dobrinović died in Osijek, Austria-Hungary on 2 February 1898.